MSXYZ-GenAI/comfyui-msxyz/README.md

 This implementation is not NVIDIA’s native Deep Learning Anti-Aliasing (DLAA).

-Instead, it is a DLAA-inspired hybrid approach designed for ComfyUI workflows, focusing on visual quality rather than real-time engine constraints.
+It is a DLAA-inspired hybrid post-processing approach designed for ComfyUI workflows, focusing on visual quality rather than real-time engine constraints.

-It is intended for high-quality image and video post-processing applications.

 ---